SMACE: A New Method for the Interpretability of Composite Decision Systems: SMACE

 \subsection{Explaining the results of the models}

-We need to assign the output of each machine learning model to its input values.
-For instance, this is what SHAP does, and by default we rely on the KernelSHAP implementation.
-In each case, SMACE requires a measure of feature importance for the input features, but not necessarily based on SHAP.
-Any other measure of feature importance is possible, as long as it gives a signed value.
+We need to attribute the output of each machine learning model to its input values.
+For instance, this is what KernelSHAP does, and by default SMACE relies on it.
+In any case, SMACE requires a measure of feature importance for the input features, but not necessarily based on SHAP.
+Any other measure of feature importance is possible.
 Given the contribution $\phi_j^{(m)}$ of each input feature $j$ for each machine learning model $m$ we define the normalized contribution as

 Indeed, two models $m_k$ and $m_h$ might give results $y^{(k)}$ and $y^{(h)}$ on very different scales, for instance because they do not have the same unit.
 In the example above, we may have models computing the churn risk and the life time value.
 The first value estimates a probability, so it belongs to $[0,1]$, while the second is the expected economic return that the company may get from a customer, and it could be a quantity scaling as thousands of euros.
-In general, if $m_k$ predicts the churn risk and $m_h$ predicts the life time value, for a feature $j$ in input to both models, we might expect $|\phi_j^{(h)}|\gg|\phi_j^{(k)}|\,$.
-In order to have a sensical comparison between the models, we therefore need to scale the $\phi$ values and we use as scale factor the maximum $\phi$ value for each model.
-The quantities $\hat{\phi}$ defined by means of Eq. \eqref{eq:modelcontribution} are of the same order of magnitude and dimensionless, so can be aggregated.
+In general, if $m_k$ predicts the churn risk and $m_h$ predicts the life time value, for a feature $j$ in input to both models, we might expect $\abs{\phi_j^{(h)}}\gg\abs{\phi_j^{(k)}}$.
+In order to have a meaningful comparison between the models, we therefore need to scale the $\phi$ values and we use as scale factor the sum of the $\phi$ values for each model.
+The quantities $\hat{\phi}$ defined by means of Eq.~\eqref{eq:modelcontribution} are of the same order of magnitude and dimensionless, so can be aggregated.
 In addition, $\hat{\phi}$ is defined such that

-Note that the second part of Eq. \eqref{eq:modelcontribution} is equivalent to taking the convention $\frac{0}{0}=0\,$.
-The definition implies that if model $m$ relies on a single feature $j$, the latter will have \emph{i.e.}, the whole contribution of $m$ is attributed to feature $j$.
+Note that the second part of Eq.~\eqref{eq:modelcontribution} is equivalent to taking the convention $\frac{0}{0}=0$\,: the denominator is zero if and only if each contribution is zero.
+The definition implies that if the model $m$ relies on a single feature $j$, the latter will have

+\emph{i.e.}, the whole contribution of the model $m$ to the decision is attributed to the input feature $j$, which in fact is the only one responsible for its output.